Property Testing

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.02s

 This example was maybe a bit simplistic, unit testing could have also caught this issue.
 But it shows the general principle of doing property testing: you identify general properties that your application should uphold after certain actions.
 It works well for stateless code that has an input and an output, like this.
-But you can also use it to test state transitions, which we will explain next.
+But you can also use it to test state transitions, as described in the Action Strategy section above.

 Property testing is not guaranteed to find an issue, because it is randomized.